ws-cd/ws-cd.github.io/docs/quick_start/flow.md

 ---
 # IT Helpdesk
 We can expand [the Website Asssitant](/docs/quick_start/knowledge_base/) to include a few IT Helpdesk functions.
 For example,
-- Automatically display a user name
+- Automatically display user's name
-- Submit an ticket if it is not able to answer a user question (Fallback)
+- Submit a ticket if it is not able to answer a user question (Fallback)
 - No need to repeatedly obtain the user's `email` when creating a ticket

 ## Create a Flow